JIghtuse/uno-image-manipulation-example/README.md

 * ./build - A simple python script that packs the extension from the unpacked source.
 * ./extensionname.txt - A file hinting ./build how to name the produced .oxt file.
 * ./README.md - This file.
+* ./test_server.py - Example server for extension.
+It fills all received pixels with
+\x00 value and sends them back.